wp-plugins/5mincom-video-suggestions/readme.txt

 + Add a video group or playlist to an article
 + Customize the player size and color theme to fit a page's look and feel

-If you need help with your plugin, please contact our support team at:
+For more information or additional assistance, please contact our support team at:
 <https://support.aolonnetwork.com/>

 == Installation ==